openstack/tacker/doc/source/contributor/monitor-api.rst

     This method must return the url of vnf to monitor.

 ``def monitor_call(self, vnf, kwargs)``
+    This method is called cyclically each time a monitoring is triggered. **kwagrs** is a dict object given under **parameters** in the target VDU template.
 This method must either return boolean value 'True', if VNF is healthy.
 Otherwise it should return an event string like 'failure' or 'calls-capacity-reached' based on specific VNF health condition.
 More details on these event is given in below section.

 Custom events
 --------------